akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The hall fell quiet again.
 Henry reached for his wine.

-**Henry:** "He'll do."
+"He'll do."

-**Queen:** "He already has done."
+"He already has done."

 Henry looked at her.
 She met his gaze steadily.

-**Henry:** (setting down his cup) "Then let's be done with it."
+He set down his cup.
+"Then let's be done with the matter, my love."

 He rose.
 The Queen rose with him.
-The hall, sensing movement, quieted.
+The hall quieted at the movement.
+Sensing something momentous, hairs rose like a chill on the arms of some of the men.

 Henry looked at his clerk, who already had quill poised over fresh parchment.
 Then he looked at Matilda.
 She gave the smallest of nods.

 *Together.*

-**Henry:** (voice carrying to the furthest rafters) "Hearken now, all my barons and faithful men of England."
+The King's voice carryied to the furthest rafters.
+"Hearken now, all my barons and faithful men of England."

 The chatter died instantly.

-**Henry:** "By my royal will and with the counsel of my court, I have seen fit to reward the service of Harold of Stanwey.
+"By my royal will and with the counsel of my court, I have seen fit to reward the service of Harold of Stanwey.
 Therefore, I grant and notify you that my son, Godfrey, shall take to wife the daughter of Harold.
 He shall hold the manor of Stanwey in wardship and by right of marriage, as of my crown.
 Let him serve me faithfully for these lands, as his father-in-law has done before him.
 I command my peace be kept in this matter, and let no man presume to challenge this gift or disturb their possession."

 He looked directly at the cluster of knights where Sir Guy stood, his gaze like a physical weight.

-**Henry:** "Let this be clear to one and all.
+"Let this be clear to one and all.
 My son, Godfrey, shall marry the daughter of Harold Red-Wolf."

 He paused, letting the weight settle.
+Then a boyish grin appeared on his face.

-**Henry:** (grinning) "Some may wonder at this match.
-To them I say: would you rather the boy marry the goose?
-It arrived first."
+"To all who wonder at such a match, I say: would you rather the boy marry the goose?
+After all, it arrived first."

-Laughter—uncertain, then genuine—rippled through the court.
+Laughter rippled through the court; uncertain, then genuine.
 The tension broke.

 Henry nodded to the clerk, who scribbled furiously.
 Then he sat, reaching for his wine.

 The Queen lowered herself beside him, her voice barely above a murmur:

-**Queen:** "Eat your venison, my lord.
+"Eat your venison, my lord.
 It's a long night."

-**Henry:** (reaching for the meat) "You're good at this."
+He reached for the meat.
+"You're good at this."

-**Queen:** "At what?"
+"At what?"

-**Henry:** "Making me think I decided things myself."
+"Making me think I decided things myself."

-**Queen:** (rising, moving away, but her smile lingered) "I learned from the best."
+The Queen arose, moving away, but her smile lingered.
+"I learned from the best, my lord."

 ---

 Outside, the road stretched eastward through the forest, pale stone under a pale sky.
 Godfrey walked alone for now, his horse following at a walk, until the guards would catch up.
-Ahead, somewhere in the gathering dark, a girl carried a goose in a basket, unaware that her life had just changed forever.
+Ahead, somewhere in the gathering dark, a girl carried a goose in a basket, seemingly unaware that her life had just changed forever.

 He walked faster.